apache/nuttx/configs/ntosd-dm320/README.txt

 netconfig
 ^^^^^^^^^
-The alternative configuration file, netconfig, may be used instead of the default configuration (defconfig).
+This alternative configuration file, netconfig, may be used instead of the default configuration (defconfig).
 This configuration enables networking using the OSDs DM9000A Ethernet interface.
-It uses examples/nettest to excercise the network.
+It uses examples/nettest to excercise the TCP/IP network.

 uipconfig
 ^^^^^^^^^